Spring-Cleaning: Here’s How Many Calories You Burn During 15 Common Chores

-Doing chores around the house may not feel as intense as HIIT, or any workout for that matter.
-(These workouts burn the most calories, according to science.)
-But if you spend enough time cleaning or—dare we suggest it—doing multiple chores at once, those calories burned can add up.
-Here, we found out just how many calories we burn after 30 minutes of various spring cleaning activities.
-Note: These calculations were made using the average weights of American women (166 lbs) and men (195 lbs) over the age 20.
-(This is how often you should be cleaning everything in your house.)
+Doing chores around the house may not feel as much like exercise as high-intensity interval training (HIIT), or any workout for that matter.
+(These are the workouts that burn the most calories, according to science.)
+But, if you spend enough time cleaning or doing multiple chores at once, those calories can add up.
+Read on to see just how many calories you burn after 30 minutes of various spring-cleaning activities.
+Note: These calculations were made using the average weights of American women (166 lbs) and men (195 lbs) over the age of 20 based on data from the Centers for Disease Control and Prevention.

 Washing dishes by hand